guyfisher/half-baked/readme.txt

 == Upgrade Notice ==

-= 1.6.6 =
+= 1.7 =

-This version adds support for auto-generated title tags.
-Requires version 4.1.
+This version adds support for language translations.

 == Credits ==